gainwell-ohio/spbm/docs/CNS/anti-migraine_cluster_headache.md

   - Contraindication to all preferred medications
   - History of unacceptable/toxic side effects to at least one preferred medication

+## Additional Criteria
+### Episodic Cluster Headache

-## Additional Criteria For Episodic Cluster Headache
+Additional Criteria for Episodic Cluster Headache

 1. At least 5 attacks within 30 days
 2. Attacks characterized by severe or very severe unilateral orbital, supraorbital and/or temporal pain lasting 15 to 180 minutes when untreated; during part (but less than half) of the timecourse of cluster headache, attacks may be less severe and/or of shorter or longer duration